Life Abundant in an Artificial Age

 Dear Readers,

-In July 2026, I’ll be hosting ZOË—an anti-mimetic gathering in Napa, California—one I’m thrilled to finally announce.
+In July 2026, I’ll be hosting ZOË—a gathering in Napa, California—one I’m thrilled to finally announce.

 Our moment can feel like it’s oriented toward death—suicides and overdoses, debt and cynicism, depression and anxiety, ugly aesthetics, endless discourse.
 Across politics, geographies, and ideologies, there’s a growing sense that life together is getting thinner.